pip-services/pip-services-docs/content/en/node/expressions/tokenizers/token_type.md

 linkTitle: "TokenType"
 gitUrl: "https://github.com/pip-services3-nodex/pip-services3-expressions-nodex"
 description: >
-    Types (categories) of tokens such as "number", "symbol" or "word".
+    Types (categories) of tokens such as "number", "symbol" and "word".
 ---

 ### Description

-TODO: add description
+The TokenType class defines different types (categories) of tokens, such as "number", "symbol" and "word".

 ### Enumeration members